integritee-network/book/src/remote_attestation.md

 It isn't practical to ask every client to register with Intel and perform RA before every request.
 Therefore we'd rather let the substraTEE-worker operators attest their enclaves with IAS and write the signed quote and their certificate to the blockchain for everyone to verify.

 This does change the the attestation protocol.
 Now the SP and the enclave in the above scheme are both running on the same machine. substraTEE-worker will itself perform an attestation protocol with its enclave and get the quote signed by IAS.
-Like this, only substraTEE operators need to register with IAS.
+Like this, only Integritee operators need to register with IAS.

 ![Sequence Diagram](./attestation_registry_sequence.svg)